carloslme/itesm-mlops/module-2/session-5/activity/pre-commit.md

     [Autoflake](https://pypi.org/project/autoflake/) or [Pylint](https://pypi.org/project/pylint/) are a couple of alternatives to do this.
 Figure out how to use it in the pre-commit or **even combine them**.

 ## Code
-The following Python code will be used to test the repos in the following section.
+The following Python code will be used to test the repos in that you have included in the `.pre-commit-config.yaml` file.

 * Modify the Python `iris.py` file with this code:
     ```python
-    import os
+    import os # This is an unused import
-    import json
+    import json # This is an unused import
-    from sklearn.datasets import load_iris
+    from sklearn.datasets import load_iris # Import in incorrect order

-    import numpy as np
+    import numpy as np # Import in incorrect order
-    import json
+    import json # This is an unused import

-    from my_library import test
+    from my_library import test # This is an unused import
-    from sklearn.linear_model import LogisticRegression
+    from sklearn.linear_model import LogisticRegression # Import in incorrect order

     # Load data from sklearn
     X, y = load_iris(return_X_y=True)